asduser/grunt-automation-example/README.md

 Be sure, that you have installed Node.js and Grunt-CLI.

-If not, download node.js and use the following syntax:
+If not, download node.js, install it and use the following syntax:

 ```
 npm install grunt -g